PROCESS SUPPORT SERVICES

 While a Process Support Person cannot provide legal counsel or advice, the PSP can explain the conduct and resolution processes, outline the student respondent’s rights, and aid in identifying student needs during the conduct and resolution processes.
 The Process Support Person can also connect the student respondent with campus and community resources including mental health services, alternative housing, academic assistance, and legal counsel, and provide the student with a confidential* space to discuss needs related to the conduct process.

-Process Support Services and counseling via Health Promotion are free of charge for student respondents.
+Process support services are available and at no cost for UGA students.
 While a PSP can connect the student respondent to additional resources within the university and local communities, it is the responsibility of the respondent to pay for any services that are neither free of charge nor included in UGA student fees.

 - UGA Office of Student Conduct.
 Conduct Process Flowchart. https://conduct.uga.edu/conduct-process-flowchart/